 An OPS AP is an AP HE STA that sets the OPS Support subfield in the HE MAC Capabilities Information field in HE Capabilities element to 1.

-Opportunistic power save mechanism has the objective to allow OPS STAs to opportunistically go to doze state for a defined period.
+Opportunistic power save mechanism has the objective to allow OPS STAs to opportunistically be unavailable to save power for a defined period.
 The opportunistic power save mechanism has two modes: unscheduled and scheduled.(#Ed)

 In the unscheduled mode, an OPS AP sends an OPS frame or a FILS discovery frame at any time to provide the scheduling information for all OPS STAs for the OPS period that follows the transmission of the OPS frame or FILS discovery frame.
-Based on this information, the OPS STAs may opportunistically go to doze state during the OPS period.
+Based on this information, the OPS STAs may opportunistically be unavailable during the OPS period.

 In the scheduled mode, an OPS AP splits a beacon interval into several periodic broadcast TWT SPs and provides, at the beginning of each SP, the scheduling information for all OPS STAs.
-Based on this information, the OPS STAs may opportunistically go to doze state until the next TWT SP.(#11019)
+Based on this information, the OPS STAs may opportunistically be unavailable until the next TWT SP.(#11019)

 AP operation for opportunistic power save

-(#11019)To enable unscheduled opportunistic power save, an OPS AP shall schedule for transmission an OPS frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)) and an OPS element (see 9.4.2.246 (OPS element)).
-The AP should transmit a FILS Discovery frame instead of an OPS frame if the target transmission time aligns with the transmission time of a FILS Discovery frame.
-The OPS element includes the duration of the OPS period that immediately follows the transmission of the OPS frame or FILS Discovery frame.
-The TIM element is encoded specifically as defined in 9.4.2.6 (TIM element) in order to provide the information of which STAs are scheduled and not scheduled during the OPS period.
-If the OPS AP sets the bit corresponding to an OPS STA in the traffic indication virtual bitmap field of the TIM element of the OPS frame or FILS Discovery frame to 0, the AP should not send individually addressed frames to the STA, including to trigger the STA to send HE TB PPDUs during the OPS period.
+(#11019)To enable unscheduled opportunistic power save, an OPS AP shall schedule for transmission at any time an OPS frame or a FILS Discovery frame with the RA field set to the broadcast address that includes a TIM element (see 9.4.2.6 (TIM element)) and an OPS element (see 9.4.2.246 (OPS element)).
+The AP should transmit a FILS Discovery frame instead of an OPS frame if the target transmission time closely aligns with the transmission time of a FILS Discovery frame.
+The OPS Duration field in the OPS element shall be set to (#15171) the duration of the OPS period that immediately follows the transmission of the OPS frame or FILS Discovery frame.
+The TIM element is encoded specifically as defined in 9.4.2.6 (TIM element) in order to provide the information of which STAs are (#17026) not scheduled during the OPS period.
+If the OPS AP sets the bit corresponding to an OPS STA in the traffic indication virtual bitmap carried by the Partial Virtual Bitmap field of the TIM element of the OPS frame or FILS Discovery frame to 0, the AP should send neither individually addressed frames to the STA nor Trigger frames that solicit an HE TB PPDU from the STA during the OPS period. (#15172, #16470)

-To enable scheduled(#11019) opportunistic power save, an OPS AP shall include a TWT element in beacons to set a periodic Broadcast TWT SP with the following information:
+To enable scheduled(#11019) opportunistic power save, an OPS AP shall include a TWT element in beacon frames to set a periodic Broadcast TWT SP with the following information:

-The TWT flow identifier field set to 3
+The Broadcast TWT Recommendation field set to 3

 The Broadcast TWT ID subfield is set to 0